Our Attorneys Will Help You Become Qualified for Medicaid with Qualified Income Trusts in Lexington, KY

 An individual's Qualified Income Trust should be established before the Medicaid application is submitted.
 The Medicaid applicant is the creator of the QIT and signs the trust document.
 If an applicant cannot sign, his or her spouse or agent under power of attorney may sign.
 Typically, an adult child is the Trustee of the Qualified Income Trust and has a fiduciary duty to see that the trust is administered correctly.
 Therefore, the Trustee generally sets up a special QIT bank account that is funded each month during which Medicaid benefits are active.

 Be cautious of any person who is not an attorney and is drafting a Qualified Income Trust, because they are engaging in the unlawful practice of law.
-It only takes a one-month delay in Medicaid benefits to cost you several thousand dollars if you fail to consult with the qualified attorneys at Elder Law Lexington.
+It only takes a one-month delay in Medicaid benefits to cost you several thousand dollars if you fail to consult with the qualified attorneys at Elder Law Lawyers.
 Contact us today to schedule your conference for a Qualified Income Trust.